smartsendio/woocommerce/smart-send-shipping-woocommerce/readme.txt

 * Enable free delivery based on condition

 = Pick-up point =
-Let the customer choose a close by pick-up point during checkout.
-The package will be delivered to that pickup point.
-The customer can collect the package at selected pickup point at convenience.
+Let the customer choose a pick-up point close to them during checkout.
+The package will be delivered to the selected pick-up point, where the customer can collect the package at their own convenience.

-* Nearest pick-up points based on customer address
+* Nearest pick-up points based on entered shipping address
 * Automatically updated list
 * User friendly dropdown list
 * One step/page checkout compatible

+Shipping to pickup points are the most widely used shipping method due to it's flexibility and the reduced shipping cost.

 = Shipping labels =
 Create shipping labels directly from the backend by a single click.
 The information is automatically formatted and send to the carrier for processing.
 A PDF label is immediately shown and ready to print.
 Tracking information is automatically saved in the system and can be included in customer emails or can be sendt by text message.